“They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer” (Acts 2:42).

-Adults: $60/person if paid in advance. $7.00 meal if you pay as you go.
-Free nursery available for children under 2 years old of adult volunteers and adults taking a class.
+Adults: $60/person if paid in advance. $7.00 per meal if you pay as you go.
+Free nursery care for children under 2 years old of adult volunteers and adults taking a class.

 Payment is due with registration or on the first night of WNL.

-How do I register?
-You can register online at www.fpchsv.org or contact Woodward Howard at firstname.lastname@example.org.
-Registration is required for children, youth, and adults; payment is due by January 10, 2018.
+- How do I register?
+You can register online using the following links or, for assistance, contact Woodward Howard at firstname.lastname@example.org.
+Registration is required for children, youth, and adults; payment is due by January 16, 2019.